Leeds United At Cardiff City - What We Learned | Pakistan Tribune

 Now languishing at the bottom of the table, Cardiff and manager Paul Trollope are facing a difficult campaign moving forward.
 Owner Vincent Tan is certainly not going to be pleased with recent results from the Bluebirds.

-This past Tuesday evening, Leeds were in excellent form and performance exhibited in a 2-1 home victory against Blackburn Rovers that provided a reason for optimism.
+This past Tuesday evening, Leeds were in excellent form and the performance exhibited in a 2-1 home victory against Blackburn Rovers provided a reason for optimism.

 Forward Chris Wood has now scored in consecutive matches and the defence has been holding strong with an organised approach to finishing out tight contests.